dobladov/youtube2Anki/README.md

 ## Web Extension to convert **Youtube transcripts** to **Anki cards**.

-This extension adds a star button to the transcript allowing to download the sentences as cards (csv) that can be imported into Anki, allowing to use the original audio/video of the current sentence.
+This extension allows to download the transcript of a YouTube video to csv files that can be imported into Anki, allowing to use the original audio/video of the current sentence and without having to download the original media.

 ![image](https://user-images.githubusercontent.com/1938043/59228047-1ea6fb00-8bd7-11e9-9da3-3b1d2df9abd6.png)